grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "There's... a low rumble, a bit of a swishing sound..."

 "Good.
-We're running on the electric motor, underwater, at a modest speed.
+We're running on the electric motors, underwater, at a modest speed.
 That's what it sounds like when the boat is moving like that.
 Later, when we're near the surface with the diesel engines running, it'll be a lot louder and you won't be able to hear much in the water beyond the engines.
-But while we're on the electric motor, we can hear more on sonar.
+But while we're on the electric motors, we can hear more on sonar.
 Sonar requires immagination.
 You have to put your mind out there in the water.
 When you hear a sound, you have to match it to an image in your head that describes how the sound could be made.
 The more detail you can imagine in the image to fit it to the sound, the more accurate your assessement of the contact will be.
 That's what makes a top sonar person."

 Hemi pointed to the largest of a set of gauges further up the wall in front of them.